 The type of doctor seen will dictate the diagnosis.

 Neurologists and psychologists will tend to diagnose bi-polar disease, while Rheumatologists will diagnose muscle disorders like fibromyalgia syndrome.
 If children are getting paralyzed from EV-68 than it shouldn't be difficult to theorize that EV infections are related to rheumatic disorders.

 Since there is no approved antiviral treatment for EV infections, boosting the body's immune system is important.

 Proper rest can improve a patient's immune function, especially REM sleep.

 Diet and alternative therapies, such as acupuncture, can help improve a patient's immune function, reduce the symptoms, and improve overall health and well being.

 Eliminating and/or reducing stress can also help strengthen the immune system's response.

 Medications that can suppress your immune system, should be avoided.

-The medical and scientific community are slow to research Enteroviruses, but if more patients got tested, the pharmaceutical industries would take notice and be motivated to develop treatments for a high unmet medical need.
+The medical and scientific community are slow to research Enteroviruses, but if more patients got tested, the pharmaceutical industry might be motivated to develop a safe and effective treatment.

-Knowledge is empowering and healing....get tested and rule out an Enterovirus infection.
+Knowledge is empowering....get tested and rule out an Enterovirus infection.